SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - [`CMAKE_INSTALL_PREFIX`](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) is where the `llama.cpp` binaries and python scripts will go.
   - On Windows, default directory is `c:/Program Files/llama.cpp`.
     As above, you'll need admin privileges to install it, and you'll have to add the `bin/` subdirectory to your `PATH` to make llama.cpp binaries accessible system-wide.
-    I prefer installing llama.cpp in `$env:LOCALAPPDATA/llama.cpp` (`C:/Users/me/AppData/Local/llama.cpp`), as it doesn't require admin privileges.
+    I prefer installing llama.cpp in `$env:LOCALAPPDATA/llama.cpp` (`C:/Users/[yourusername]/AppData/Local/llama.cpp`), as it doesn't require admin privileges.
   {.windows-bg-padded}
   - On Linux, default directory is `/usr/local`.
     You can ignore this variable if that's fine with you, but you'll need superuser permissions to install the binaries there.
-    If you don't have them, change it to point somewhere in your user directory.
+    If you don't have them, change it to point somewhere in your user directory and add it to `PATH`.
   {.linux-bg-padded}
 - `LLAMA_BUILD_TESTS` is set to `OFF` because we don't need tests, it'll make the build a bit shorter.
 - `LLAMA_BUILD_EXAMPLES` is `ON` because we're gonna be using them.